 Chair Karriann Farrell Hinds, Esq., President Elizabeth Warren, and Jennifer Baird Anderson

 - Public Relations and Social Media Committee:

-Vice Chair Karriann Farrell Hinds, Esq., President Elizabeth Warren and Dr. Yolanda Gorman
+Chair Karriann Farrell Hinds, Esq., President Elizabeth Warren and Dr. Yolanda Gorman

 - Violence Against Women and Girls Committee: